razorinc/redis-openshift-example/README.md

 downloaded to your OpenShift instance, so grab a cup of coffee and after a minute or two test that your application deployed correctly by going to

+Remember that Redis is configured to be binded to an unixsocket, obviously you can change the behavior modifying the configuration file in
+${OPENSHIFT_DATA_DIR}/redis/redis.conf

     http://yourapplication-$yourdomain.rhcloud.com/ruby/

+To connect on Redis through unixsocket is quite easy to do

+   require 'redis'
+   Redis::new(:path=>"#{ENV['OPENSHIFT_GEAR_DIR']}tmp/redis.sock")

 Verify you see a "Hello from Ruby!" page served.
 Congratulations!
 You're up and running with your application, Redis on